Watts-Lab/task-mapping/Wason’s Selection Task.md

 # Criteria
 ## Performance calculation

-*Experiment 1 - The projection of falsity*

-Participants are considered to be able to make the contrapositive inference from the conditional sentences if they:
-* choose Q' to determine whether a given conditional sentence was true of false if they were to know the values on the back of the cards
+In Experiment 1, participants were considered to be able to make the contrapositive inference from the conditional sentences if they choose Q' to determine whether a given conditional sentence was true of false if they were to know the values on the back of the cards.

-*Experiment 2 - The restricted contingency programme*

-Participants are considered to correctly making the contrapositive inference from the conditional sentences if they:
-* correctly choose PQ' to prove the given conditional sentence false
-* correctly choose PQ to prove the given conditional sentence true
+In Experiment 2, participants are considered to correctly making the contrapositive inference from the conditional sentences if they correctly choose PQ' to prove the given conditional sentence false or correctly choose PQ to prove the given conditional sentence true.

 ## Incentives
 No incentives were mentioned for either experiment.